Laptops ›

 Pros:

-- 165Hz 16:10 display with excellent color accuracy for gaming and creative work
+- 100% sRGB display is excellent for both gaming and creative/schoolwork

 Cons: